 I remember the day I departed for my first year of college.
 “I love you,” my mother said as she embraced me in a bear hug.
 “I am going to miss you.”
 She began to cry.

 I felt her affection, and I was grateful.
 I hugged her back.
 “I love you, mom.”
 But deep in my heart, I thought, of course you love me I am your oldest son.
 You’re my mom.
 Moms love their kids.
 It’s their job.

 Sometimes we mistakenly project this attitude onto God.
-When many of us read “God is love” (1Jn.
-4:16) we think, Of course.
+When many read “God is love” (1Jn.
+4:16) they think, Of course.
 Isn’t it God’s job to be loving?
 But, the Bible answers no!

 God’s first job is to be just.
-God does not owe us love.
-He only owes us justice!
+God owes none of us love.
+He owes us justice!
 If we were good enough to earn God’s love, then justice would obligate him to love us.
 But we are not.
-In fact, Jesus is the only person who has ever earned the Father’s love.
+Jesus is the only exception.
+He is the only person who has ever earned the Father’s love.
 Therefore, he is the only person to whom God owes love.